Vartika0611/vats-set-go/README.md

 4.Machine Learning / Computer Vision

 THE MODEL IS A DEMONSTRATION OF GESTURE PLAY.
-Stay tuned for the launch! 🚀 - will be soon here - the computer vision stan
+Stay tuned for the launch! 🚀 - will be soon here - the computer vision standard applications.